pramesh025/LibraryMS/README.md

 ## Compiling

 ```
 - Install Qt.
-You can download the open source file from [Qt's Official site](https://www.qt.io/download-open-source)
+You can download the open source file from (https://www.qt.io/download-open-source)
 - This was made in Qt 5.15, the latest LTS ver available at the time of making.
 - Open the LibraryMS.pro file in Qt Creator
 - Build the program